Earn income by displaying high-quality ads on your site.

-This feature is deactivated by default, and unlocking/activating it requires an upgrade to the Premium or Professional plan.
-It can be deactivated at any time by toggling the Enable ads and display an ad below each post in the Ads section from Jetpack — Settings — Traffic in your dashboard.
+This feature is deactivated by default, and unlocking/activating it requires an upgrade to the Security or Complete plan.
+It can be deactivated at any time by toggling the Enable ads and displaying an ad below each post in the Ads section from Jetpack → Settings → Traffic in your dashboard.

 |Site Owners / Users

 In order to process payments via PayPal, the following site owner-related information is utilized: site owner’s email address, physical address, site URL, and WordPress.com-connected site ID.

 For compliance with US tax regulations, we also collect whether the site owner is a US Resident (or based in the US), and if so, we collect tax reporting information including Social Security Number or US Tax ID, Full Name or Business Name, and physical address.